wallaby-rails/wallaby-rails/README.md

     end
     ```

-- Customize to render the product markdown description (see [Decorator](docs/decorator.md) for more):
+- Customize to render the product description in markdown format (see [Decorator](docs/decorator.md) for more):

     ```ruby
     # app/decorators/product_decorators.rb